 Of course, you can keep every hard drive and flash drive you’ve ever owned to reduce the chances of the above happening, but after a while this method starts taking up a lot of space.
 So the next best thing is to securely erase them.

-How do you securely erase a hard drive?
+How to securely erase a hard drive

-- A window will pop up asking you what to name the drive after erasing is complete, and how you want to format it.
+Click the Erase button in the toolbar.
+A dialog displays asking you what to name the drive after erasing , and how you want to format it.
 The default settings are good as is, but you can name it if you want to.
-Click the “Security Options” button at the bottom of the window.
+Click Security Options at the bottom of the dialog.

 - Security Option 1 (Fastest) – This option does not securely erase the files on the disk.
 A disk recovery application may be able to recover the files.

 - Security Option 2 – This option writes a pass of random data, and then a single pass of zeros over the entire disk.
-It erases the information used to access your files and writes over the data two times.
+It erases the information used to access your files and writes over the data 2 times.

 - Security Option 3 – This option is a DOE-compliant 3-pass secure erase.
-It writes 2 passes of random data followed by a single pass of known data over the entire disk.
+It writes htwo passes of random data followed by a single pass of known data over the entire disk.
 It erases the information used to access your files and writes over the data 3 times.

 How do you securely wipe a Mac SSD?

 Because Solid State Drives (SSD) and Flash Drives store data differently, a secure erase with Disk Utility is not possible.
-Even if it was possible (sometimes Disk Utility gives you the option when it shouldn’t), it is not recommended to do so.
+Even if it was possible (sometimes Disk Utility gives you the option when it shouldn’t), it is not recommended that you do so.
 Writing a pass of all zeros on an SSD may actually wear down the memory cells more and could affect reliability.
 While this may not be the case anymore with current SSD technologies, Apple took the option out of Disk Utility for a reason.

 What if the drive is not accessible?

 If you are unable to mount the drive, whether it’s a hard drive or solid state drive, tools like Disk Utility won’t help you.
 You might think that if you can’t access it, neither will someone else.
 Unfortunately, this is not the case.
-While a dumpster diver won’t go through the trouble of repairing the drive, someone with more time, deeper pockets and more motivation certainly can.
+While a dumpster diver won’t go through the trouble of repairing the drive, someone with more time and motivation certainly can.
 Hard drive platters can be extracted from the drive enclosure and read out using specialized equipment.
 If the controller is the problem, it can be replaced to make the drive functioning again.

 How can I learn more?